AFARS – PART 5137

-(a) DoDI 5000.74, Defense Acquisition of Services, dated 5 January 2016 sets forth review thresholds for review of Acquisition Strategies.
-The Army Acquisition Executive (AAE) has delegated the authority as shown in Table 37-1, Army Acquisition of Services Categories.
+(a) DoDI 5000.74, Defense Acquisition of Services, dated 5 January 2016 (incorporating change 2, 31 August 2018) sets forth review thresholds for review of Acquisition Strategies.
+The Army Acquisition Executive (AAE) has delegated the authority for Army Acquisition of Services Categories.
+See Appendix GG for delegations.
 Special interest programs may be designated by the USD(AT&L) regardless of the estimated dollar value.

 5137.590-4 Review procedures.

 The HCA shall establish procedures for reviews of service acquisitions as delegated.
 Contracting officers shall forward, through the contracting chain as necessary, service acquisitions meeting the review thresholds identified in Appendix GG to the appropriate approval authority for review and approval prior to issuance of the solicitation.
 For service acquisitions requiring USD(AT&L), DASA(P) or SSM review and approval, the HCA (or PARC if delegated) will submit the acquisition strategy via the TMT to the Office of the DASA(P), ATTN: Senior Services Manager firstname.lastname@example.org.
 At a minimum, the strategy will contain all the information included at 5137.590-6.

 (a) At a minimum, the acquisition strategy will address the following: